SCoRe: Submodular Combinatorial Representation Learning: Experiments

-We benchmark the performance of SoTA single and two-stage object detectors against our proposed combinatorial objectives.
-At first, we introduce a contrastive learning based objective (SupCon) in the box classification head of the object detector and show that contrastive learning outperforms standard model training (using CE loss) on IDD by 2.16 \% (0.8 $mAP$ points).
-Secondly, we introduce the submodular combinatorial objectives introduced in Section \ref{sec:method} in the box classification head and show that they outperform the SoTA as well as the contrastive learning objective \cite{supcon2020}.
-The results in Table \ref{tab:idd_od} show that the Facility Location and Graph-Cut based objective function outperforms the SoTA method by 19.4 \% (6.1 $mAP$ points) and 16.3 \% (2.6 $mAP$ points) over SupCon.
-Additionally, from the class-wise performance as shown in Figure \ref{fig:idd_overview_imbal}, submodular combinatorial objectives demonstrate a sharp rise in performance ($mAP_{50}$ value) of the rare classes (a maximum of 6.4 $mAP$ points for \textit{Bicycle} class) over the contrastive objective. \looseness-1
+We benchmark the performance of our approach against SoTA object detectors which adopt Focal Loss~\cite{focal_loss}, data-augmentations etc. At first, we introduce a contrastive learning based objective (SupCon) in the box classification head of the object detector and show that contrastive learning outperforms standard model training (using CE loss) on IDD by 3.6 \% (1.9 $mAP_{50}$ points) and 10.6\% (2.8 $mAP_{50}$ points) on LVIS datasets.
+Secondly, we introduce the objectives in \score\ to the box classification head and show that they outperform the SoTA as well as the contrastive learning objective~\cite{supcon2020}.
+The results in Table \ref{tab:idd_od} show that the \score-FL and \score-GC objectives outperform the SoTA method by 6.1 $mAP_{50}$ and 2.6 $mAP_{50}$ points respectively on IDD, alongside 6.1 $mAP_{50}$ and 4.7 $mAP_{50}$ points respectively on LVIS.
+Additionally, from the class-wise performance on IDD as shown in \cref{fig:idd_overview_imbal}, \score\ objectives demonstrate a sharp rise in performance ($mAP_{50}$ value) of the rare classes (a maximum of 6.4 $mAP$ points for \textit{Bicycle} class) over SoTA objectives.\looseness-1